PCMDI/input4MIPs_CVs/README.md

 However, feel free to check the records that have been made and [make an issue](https://github.com/PCMDI/input4MIPs_CVs/issues/new) if you see any problems.

+## Contributing

+Contributing to the repository beyond the instructions above is currently a little bit of a dark art.
+A start is the description below.
+We hope to improve these docs over time.

+### Generating the database

+In `DatasetsDatabase/input-data` there are two files:

+1. `esgf.json`
+1. `pmount.json`

+`esgf.json` is a scrape of information from the ESGF index.
+This captures the latest set of information we have scraped from the ESGF.
+We hope to automate the generation of this file in future.
+[TODO: make an issue (?)]
+It is generated with `scripts/pollESGF.py`.
+However, the API it hits only allows certain IP addresses, so you will only be able to run this if you have been given access.

+`pmount.json` is a scrape of information from the files that we know about.
+This captures the latest set of information we have from the actual files in the input4MIPs project.
+These files are stored elsewhere and this file is generated with [input4mips-validation](https://input4mips-validation.readthedocs.io/en/latest/).

+At present, we are tracking both of these files as part of this repository.
+This is ok for now, as the files are relatively small.
+This will not scale, so if we get to a certain size, we may have to pick a different approach.

+The data from these two files gets combined to create `DatasetsDatabase/input4MIPs_datasets.json`.
+This combination is done using `scripts/database-interactions/merge-esgf-and-p-mount-info.py`.
+See the README in `scripts/database-interactions` for details of how to run this script.

+### Generating the HTML pages

+Having generated the database, we can then generate the HTML views of it.
+Currently, the HTML views are created using `scripts/database-interactions/generate-html-pages.py`.
+As above, see the README in `scripts/database-interactions` for details of how to run this script.

 ## Contributors